w3f/Grants-Program/applications/blockchainia.md

 ## Development Status
 We have started created a Unity game, but in C#.
 We are converting these scripts to Rust in the most performant way possible.
-We have poured countless hours of development into a deep lore, complete with a full "blockchain" universe inhabited by the very blocks that make it up.
-However, not is all as it seems, as everyone who inhabits this world has a bit of an identity issue.
-The blocks don't know they're blocks, and the in-game avatars feel empty inside until they are "minted" and receive a "meta".
 We have performed most of the RnD necessary to use our NFT images as in-game "prefabs" in unity, so that a players in-game avatar matches their purchased NFT characters image and custom variations.
 Our economics and go to market strategy to drive community engagement are complete, and we are ready to being creating the most optimal end-user experience for a testable minimum viable product.
 We plan to work in an agile/scrum setting to provide seasonal (3-4 month) updates to our games and servers.
 These changes will require updates to our substrate pallets as we add community demanded gaming functionality.
 We will use lean/six sigma concepts, a well as test-driven development and various other methodologies to ensure we provide fast, meaningful updates to our growing community.

+These repos include our R & D work, although we have not begun development on our first iteration of the MVP.
+We will be starting two projects from scratch, the Blockchainia blockchain, and the DeathToll vide game, for Milestone 1.
+These repos will include all necessary documentation to run and test our functionality.

 - https://github.com/eca20/BlockchainiaJRPG
 - https://github.com/eca20/SubstratePlayGround